kkruecke/cplus-documentation/notes/templates.rst

         }
      };

-and this code shows when the the primary template or its specializations is instantiated:
+The output from these partial template instantiations further illustrate when a partial template specializations occurs:

 .. code-block:: cpp